scalding-io/social-media-analytics/README.md

 + Requires significantly small memory
 + Allows us to calculate 10s or even 100nds of histograms on a data set on a single pass

-# USING BLOOM FILTERS
+# BLOOM FILTERS

 Look-ups can be **very** expensive at times.
-For example on HIVE the following lookup takes 23 seconds to be executed, using 74 JVMs (map-tasks) on the cluster.
+For example on HIVE the following lookup takes 23 seconds to be executed, using 74 JVMs (map-tasks) on the cluster and for every query we are forced to re-read the whole 20GB dataset.

     SELECT * FROM wikipedia WHERE ContributorID == 123456789;